-“God has woven Africa into our hearts and called us to serve him there,” say Bob and Kristi Rice.
-Bob brings a passion for evangelism, equipping leaders and building up the church.
+Bob brings a passion for evangelism, equipping leaders, and building up the church.
 Kristi serves also with community development and microloan projects connected to the CPC as she seeks to empower the poor and demonstrate God’s love.
 They join with their brothers and sisters who are working to make a difference in the name of Christ.
 “We are gripped by the humanitarian and spiritual crisis of the Congolese people,” they explain.
-“This history of exploitation in the Congo—riddled with slavery, subjugation, exploitation and human cruelty—dates back centuries.
+“This history of exploitation in the Congo—riddled with slavery, subjugation, exploitation, and human cruelty —dates back centuries.
 This tragic background coupled with desperate need has burdened our hearts.
 We are excited to join the Presbyterian Community of Congo, which seeks to bring God’s love and hope into the lives of the Congolese people.”

 Read Kristi's reflection, "Pastors Ministering in the Midst of Poverty" on the Dallas II: Better Together blog

 Neither Bob nor Kristi are strangers to mission service.
 They met in Rwanda in 2003, when Bob was a short-term mission worker with African Enterprise and Kristi was working with World Relief.
 “Our time in Rwanda proved formative for both us.
 We were inspired by their faith and resilience … God touched our hearts, giving us a connection and love for our African brothers and sisters.”
 When they returned to the United States, they married, and Bob finished his M.Div. and M.A. degrees at Fuller Theological Seminary.
 He was ordained February 7, 2010, at Menlo Park (California) Presbyterian Church, which had nurtured his faith since childhood.